Netflix : How a Subscription Price Cut Boosted Free Cash Flow!

 1. The lifeblood of the business, its Free Cash Flow (FCF),

-To provide a comprehensive understanding of Netflix’s position, we’ve compared its performance against other powerhouses in the Entertainment and Mass Media industry, namely Comcast, The Walt Disney, and Paramount Pictures.
+To provide a comprehensive understanding of Netflix’s position, we’ve compared its performance against other powerhouses in the Entertainment and Mass Media industry, namely Comcast, Walt Disney, and Paramount Pictures.
 Together, these four entities are the world’s four most valuable media companies.

 Our first point of analysis is Netflix’s Free Cash Flow (FCF), a key indicator that will shed light on the comparison between its Net Operating Cash Flow and Capital Expenditure.